emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 ## Summary of *Taming Control Flow*

 *Taming Control Flow: A Structured Approach to Eliminating Goto Statements* formalizes a procedure to eliminate all goto statements from a program.
+This is done by making the source conform to specific standards of structured programming.
 There are two categories of transformations that must be done to eliminate all goto statements from a program.
 These categories include:

 - **Eliminating the goto statement**, and
 - **Moving the goto statement** in preparation for elimination.

 Only a subset of the transformations described in each category is relevant for eliminating gotos from COBOL programs.
 We will discuss the reasons for this shortly, but first we will give some important definitions (with examples) that will be used to define the transformations.

-## Definitions
+### Definitions

 **Definition 0**: The *label* of a goto is a unique identifier used to specify the target of a goto statement.
 According to the semantics of COBOL, this label must be a paragraph or section name.